morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

-Using a USB WiFi Adapter with VirtualBox
+##Using a USB WiFi Adapter with VirtualBox

 Borrowed from Josh, an Amazon Customer that bought a Panda USB WiFi adapter that uses an mt7612u chipset.
 This guide should apply to any USB3 capable adapter.

-This guide is intended for those who are facing issues when using an adapter with Kali.
+This guide is intended for those who are facing issues when using an adapter with Kali but the general principles apply to most VM's as USB WiFi adapters are generally not set up automatically in VM's.
 If you are running Kali on VirtualBox from a Windows host and experiencing problems, here are some troubleshooting steps to help you out:

 1. Make sure you have the latest VirtualBox and Extension Pack installed before proceeding.